riddhi183/New-Bulletin-Customized-for-a-User/README.md

 # New-Bulletin-customized-for-a-user-
 An application which displays articles from different news categories to the user according to their preference.
+The news articles are fetched from the NYTime Api and Kafka is used to stream the data.
+The project is build using Maven.